mozuma/mozuma/docs/1-getting-started.md

 1. List of available [callbacks](references/callbacks.md).
 2. List of available [runners](references/runners.md)

-When defined, the runner can be run and the callback objects will contain the features and labels.
+Now that the runner is initialised, we run it with the method `run`.

+The callbacks have accumulated the features and labels in memory and we print their content.

 ```python
 # Executing inference